TrueBurn/codebase-scribe-ai/docs/CONFIG.md

 ## Overview

 The configuration system is designed to be flexible and extensible, allowing users to customize the behavior of the application through a YAML configuration file.
+The system uses a class-based approach with `ScribeConfig` as the main configuration class.

 The system supports:

 - Default configuration values
 - Custom overrides from YAML files
 - Environment variable overrides
+- Command-line argument overrides
-- Type validation
+- Type validation through Python type hints
-- Configuration dumping for debugging
+- Configuration serialization and deserialization

 ## Configuration File